AdobeDocs/asset-compute.en/help/understand-extensibility.md

 # Introduction to extensibility {#introduction-to-extensibilty}

-Many rendition requirements like converting to formats and resizing images are addressed by [Processing Profiles in [!DNL Experience Manager] as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/asset-microservices-overview.html).
-More complex business requirements may need a custom-created solution that suits an organization's needs. [!DNL Asset Compute Service] can be extended by creating custom applications that are invoked from Processing Profiles in [!DNL Experience Manager] and that address the need for these [supported use cases](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html).
+Many rendition requirements such as converting to formats and resizing images are addressed by [Processing Profiles in [!DNL Experience Manager] as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/asset-microservices-overview.html).
+More complex business requirements may need a custom-created solution that suits an organization's needs. [!DNL Asset Compute Service] can be extended by creating custom applications that are invoked from Processing Profiles in [!DNL Experience Manager].
+These custom applications cater to the [supported use cases](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html).

 >[!NOTE]
 >
 >[!DNL Asset Compute Service] is available only for use with [!DNL Experience Manager] as a Cloud Service.

+The custom applications are headless [Project Firefly](https://github.com/AdobeDocs/project-firefly) apps.
 Extending [!DNL Asset Compute Service] with custom applications is made simple through the [Asset Compute SDK](https://github.com/adobe/asset-compute-sdk) and Project Firefly developer tooling.
 This allows developers to focus on business logic.
 Creating custom applications is as simple as creating a plain serverless Adobe I/O Runtime action.
 It is a single Node.js JavaScript function.
 The [basic custom application example](https://github.com/adobe/asset-compute-example-workers/blob/master/projects/worker-basic/worker-basic.js) illustrates it.

 ## Prerequisites and provisioning requirements {#prerequisites-and-provisioning}